fieldtrip/website/example/use_independent_component_analysis_ica_to_remove_ecg_artifacts.md

     cfg = ft_rejectartifact(cfg);
     cfg.trl([3 11 23],:) = []; % quick removal of trials with muscle artifacts, works only for this dataset!

-You can now preprocess the dat
+You can now preprocess the data:

     cfg.channel            = {'MEG', 'EEG058'}; % channel 'EEG058' contains the ECG recording
     cfg.continuous         = 'yes';